Article/Mention

 Media Outlets Across the Globe Look to Haynes and Boone Energy Bankruptcy Team for Insights

-The Wall Street Journal, The Guardian, USA Today, Reuters, Bloomberg and a number of other publications recently featured Haynes and Boone, LLP lawyers discussing the firm’s latest energy bankruptcy reports.
+The Wall Street Journal, The Guardian, USA Today, Reuters, Bloomberg and a number of other publications recently featured Haynes Boone lawyers discussing the firm’s latest energy bankruptcy reports.

 Partners Charlie Beckham, Buddy Clark, Kraig Grahmann and Jeff Nichols were quoted in various articles.